Director, Gastroenterology Outpatient Initiative

 Dr. Gonzalez-Vallina is employed by Pediatric Specialists of America (PSA)

-, the physician-led multispecialty group practice of Miami Children’s Health System
+, the physician-led multispecialty group practice of Nicklaus Children’s Health System

 .
 He has been on staff with the Division of Gastroenterology